PalisadoesFoundation/talawa-docs/docs/git-guide/get-talawa-code.md

 upstream https://github.com/PalisadoesFoundation/talawa-docs.git (push)
 ```

-The above instructions would help you to get ready for contributions!
-Thank you.
+Now your forked repository is ready for your contributions on your local machine!